 Our core activities are research and education.
 The subject area of Laboratory Medicine brings together basic scientific research, clinical research and healthcare.

 As a result, the Department holds a strategic position with good conditions for translational research, thanks to its strong basic scientific capability and span, high technical content and access to clinical problems and clinical materials.
 The role of the Department is to transfer medical knowledge and improve it within healthcare, in collaboration with academia, healthcare services and industry actors.

-We have eight divisions, of which seven reflect clinics within the Karolinska University Laboratory at the Karolinska University Hospital.
+We have seven divisions, of which six reflect clinics within the Karolinska University Laboratory at the Karolinska University Hospital.
 These divisions conduct research within clinical pharmacology, clinical physiology, clinical chemistry, clinical microbiology, pathology, clinical immunology and transfusion medicine.